Blizzard26/knxTools/Readme.md

 As ETS5/KNX and OpenHAB are working fundamentally different, you need to follow a few rules here:
 * For each Thing you want to have in OpenHAB, you need to create a function in your KNX Project and add the corresponding Group Addresses to it.
-* Each Function needs to have a type key followed by a unique name set as ID.
+* Each Function needs to have a type key followed by a unique name set as Number.
 E.g. `TYPEKEY My Thing Name`
 * Group Addresses need to follow a (more or less) fixed naming suffix Schema per Thing/Function type.
 (See Step 3)

 #### Step 2.
 Close your KNX Project in ETS and Export it to a .knxproj file.